wikimedia/eslint-plugin-mediawiki/docs/rules/class-doc.md

 $el.addClass( 'foo-' + bar );

 /**
- The following classes are used here:
+ The following CSS classes are used here:
  * foo-baz
  * foo-quux
  */